-Other operating charges include remuneration of £291,928 payable to KPMG LLP for the audit of the Group and Company's annual financial statements (2019: £237,000).
-Costs relating to non-audit fees payable to KPMG LLP is £nil (2019: £nil)
+Other operating charges include remuneration of £330,395 payable to KPMG LLP for the audit of the Group and Company's annual financial statements (2020: £291,928).
+Costs relating to non-audit fees payable to KPMG LLP is £nil (2020: £nil)

-A gain of £8 million (2019: loss of £2 million) relating to the movement in the expected credit loss provision on loans and receivables is included in other operating expenses.
+A gain of £8 million (2020: gain of £8 million) relating to the movement in the expected credit loss provision on loans and receivables is included in other operating expenses.

-The Group has no directly employed employees (2019: nil) and consequently utilises the services of a number of employees whose contracts of service are with fellow subsidiaries, and their remuneration is included in the financial statements of those subsidiaries.
-An annual management charge is levied from a fellow subsidiary in respect of the cost of employees in the British American Shared Service Centre (Romania).
-These charges are included in 'Other operating expenses' above.
+The Group has no directly employed employees (2020: nil) and consequently utilises the services of a number of employees whose contracts of service are with fellow subsidiaries, and their remuneration is included in the financial statements of those subsidiaries.
+An annual management charge is levied from a fellow subsidiary in respect of the cost of employees in the British American Shared Service Centre (Romania) and such charges are accounted as other operating expenses.